jh1sc/Advanced-Powershell-Terminal-Graphics/README.md

-# Advanced-Powershell-Terminal-Graphics
+# ♾️ Advanced-Powershell-Terminal-Graphics ♾️

+## 🪐 Description 🪐
-APTG is a PowerShell module for creating and manipulating graphical elements within the terminal.
-It offers a variety of functions for ASCII art, charts, visualizations, and interactive interfaces.
-APTG is an essential tool for enhancing PowerShell scripts and projects with graphical capabilities.
+Advanced Powershell Terminal Graphics, APTG is a module that consists of a plethora of functions and capabilities designed to facilitate the creation and manipulation of various graphical elements within the terminal environment.
+From simple ASCII art and charts to more complex visualizations and interactive interfaces, APTG offers a wide range of options for users looking to enhance the aesthetic and functional appeal of their PowerShell scripts and projects.
+With its intuitive syntax and extensive documentation, APTG is an invaluable tool for anyone looking to elevate their graphical capabilities within the terminal.